Distinguished Researcher Award

 Nominations open February 16, 20201.
 To nominate a candidate, submit one letter of nomination and the nominee's curriculum vitae (CV) to ASN Operations Coordinator Molly Harrison at email@example.com by Friday, April 2, 2021 at 4:00 p.m.
 EDT.

 - ASN can only accept one nomination letter per candidate; however, the letter may have multiple signatories.

-- The ASN Strategic Plan establishes the goal to increase diversity - including age, experience, ethnicity, and gender - at all levels of the society, including ASN's awards.
+- The ASN Strategic Plan establishes the goal to increase diversity - including age, experience, race, ethnicity, and gender - at all levels of the society, including ASN's awards.

 ASN defines midcareer professionals as the following:

 - Between 10 and 20 years from completion of nephrology training or

 - Persons at the assistant or associate professor level (or equivalent rank in nonacademic institutions) or

 - With at least 10 years' experience after completing nephrology training.